Trichloroethylene: Anaesthesia

 Trichloroethylene is a good analgesic at 0.35 to 0.5% concentrations.
+Trichloroethylene has a blood/gas coefficient of 9, oil/gas coefficient of 714, and a minimum alveolar concentration of 0.23% in humans.
+It was mainly used as a general anaesthetic for small procedures and inhaled obsterical analgesic on millions of patients.

-Trichloroethylene was used in the treatment of trigeminal neuralgia beginning in 1916.
-Trichloroethylene for use as an analgesic for neuralgia were sold under the trade names "Gemalgene", "Trethylene" and "Chlorylen".
+Trichloroethylene was first used in the treatment of trigeminal neuralgia beginning in 1916 after the recommendation by the German neurologist Hermann Oppenheim in 1915.
+Trichloroethylene for use as an analgesic for neuralgia were sold under the trade names "Gemalgene", "Trethylene" and "Chlorylen" in the 1920s.

+American pharmacologist Dennis Emerson Jackson used trichloroethylene on patients given by the inhaler he developed in 1933 and published the report in 1934.
+Jackson later published a larger report on applying trichloroethylene on 300 patients along with the researchers Cecil Striker, Samuel Goldblatt, Irwin S. Warm in 1935.
+English anaesthetist Christopher Langton Hewer introduced trichloroethylene for anaesthetic use in Britain, in 1941.
+Hewer found that Imperial Chemical Industries (ICI) was already producing purified medical-grade trichloroethylene in Britain under the trade name Trilene (from trichloroethylene).
+Trilene was the purest TCE in the market at the time and other TCE formulations had impurities that could be unsafe for inhalation.
+Hewer noted that ICI sold Trilene for external wound cleaning.
+Hewer claimed that TCE would not pose cardiac danger based on a small group of patients, and mentions a death occurring during a TCE-nitrous oxide anaesthesia.

-Pioneered by Imperial Chemical Industries in Britain, under the trade name "Trilene" (from trichloroethylene), its development was hailed as an anesthetic revolution.
+Pioneered by ICI in Britain, its development was hailed as an anesthetic revolution.
 It was also sold as "Trimar" in the United States.
 The –mar suffix indicated study and development at the University of Maryland, e.g., "Fluoromar" for fluroxene and "Vinamar" for ethyl vinyl ether".
 From the 1940s through the 1980s, both in Europe and North America, trichloroethylene was used as a volatile anesthetic almost invariably administered with nitrous oxide.
 Marketed in the UK by Imperial Chemical Industries under the trade name Trilene it was coloured blue with a dye called waxoline blue in 1:200,000 concentration to avoid confusion with the similar-smelling chloroform.
 Trilene was stabilised with 0.01% thymol.
 "Anamenth" was an early German anaesthetic trichloroethylene formulation which contained menthol as the stabiliser.